Welcome

 Why Do I Need a Mental Health Evaluation for Immigration status?

-A clinical mental health evaluation adds a significant value to your immigration case.
-An expert evaluation conducted by a licensed psychotherapist, knowledgeable about the factors involved in extreme immigration hardships and the relevant mental health issues, can effectively support your case and assist your attorney in moving forward with your immigration proceedings.
+A clinical mental health evaluation adds an enormous value to the immigration case.
+A comprehensive, expert evaluation conducted by a licensed psychotherapist knowledgeable about the factors involved in extreme immigration hardships and the relevant mental health issues, along with a thorough report, can be effectively used by your attorney to support your case and move forward with your immigration proceedings.

 What Is an Immigration Mental Health Evaluation?

-An Immigration Evaluation is an assessment that is used to help immigration courts determine whether an individual can lawfully remain in the United States.
+An Immigration Evaluation is an assessment that is used to help immigration courts determine whether an individual will be able to remain lawfully in the United States.

-The evaluation involves a meeting with the client, followed by the clinician preparing a comprehensive report for the client’s attorney, which is eventually reviewed by immigration officials.
+The evaluation itself involves a meeting with the client, after which the clinician prepares a comprehensive report to be provided to the client’s attorney and eventually viewed by immigration officials.

 What Type of Immigration Cases Benefit From an Immigration Mental Health Evaluation?